sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 H\ :sub:`0`: All four suits are chosen with equal probability

-Now, because this is statistics, we have to be able to say the same thing in a mathematical way.
+Now, let us say this in a mathematical way.
 To do this, let us use the notation *P*\ :sub:`j`\ to refer to the true probability that the *j*-th suit is chosen.
 If the null hypothesis is true, then each of the four suits has a 25\% chance of being selected.
 In other words, our null hypothesis claims that *P*\ :sub:`1` = 0.25, *P*\ :sub:`2` = 0.25, *P*\ :sub:`3` = 0.25 and finally that *P*\ :sub:`4` = 0.25.
 However, in the same way that we can group our observed frequencies into a vector *O* that summarises the entire data set, we can use *P* to refer to the probabilities that correspond to our null hypothesis.
 So if I let the vector P = (*P*\ :sub:`1`\, *P*\ :sub:`2`\, *P*\ :sub:`3`\, *P*\ :sub:`4`\) refer to the collection of probabilities that describe our null hypothesis, then we have:

 H\ :sub:`0`: *P* = (0.25, 0.25, 0.25, 0.25)

 In this instance, our null hypothesis corresponds to a vector of probabilities *P* in which all of the probabilities are equal to one another.
 But this does not have to be the case: If the experimental task was for people to imagine they were drawing from a deck that had twice as many clubs as any other suit, then the null hypothesis would be *P* = (0.4, 0.2, 0.2, 0.2).
 As long as the probabilities are all positive numbers, and they all sum to 1, then it is a perfectly legitimate choice for the null hypothesis.
-However, the typical use of the goodness-of-fit test is to test a null hypothesis that all of the categories are equally likely, so we will stick to that for our example.
+However, the typical use of the goodness-of-fit test is with a null hypothesis that all of the categories are equally likely, so we will stick to that for our example.

 What about our alternative hypothesis, H\ :sub:`1`?
 All we are really interested in is demonstrating that the probabilities involved are not all identical (that is, people’s choices were not completely random).
 As a consequence, the “human friendly” versions of our hypotheses look like this:

-| H\ :sub:`0`: All four suits are chosen with equal probability
+| H\ :sub:`0`: All four suits are chosen with equal probability (0.25)
 | H\ :sub:`1`: At least one of the suit-choice probabilities *is not* 0.25

 and the “mathematician friendly” version is: